Data4Democracy/metadata-for-democracy/README.md

 ## Coding standards

-Eventually, MD4D will be enforcing something close to the [PEP-8 standard](https://www.python.org/dev/peps/pep-0008/) for code consistency
+Eventually, MD4D will be enforcing something close to the [PEP-8 standard](https://www.python.org/dev/peps/pep-0008/) for code consistency and using [pylint](https://www.pylint.org/) in our toolchain, our current goal is
-While we'd like to acheive style and coding uniformity consistent enough to be tested with [pylint](https://www.pylint.org/)

 ## Guiding principles